After a tragedy, you might feel helpless — but your child needs your support. Here's help knowing what to say.

 By Mayo Clinic Staff

-When a tragedy — such as a natural disaster, mass shooting or terrorist attack — occurs, it can be hard to know how to talk to your child about what happened.
-What do you say?
+When a tragedy — such as a natural disaster, mass shooting or terrorist attack — occurs, it can be hard to talk to your child about what happened.
+How do you explain it?
 How much will he or she understand?
 Find out how to start the conversation and what you can do to help your child cope.

-When you're ready, choose a time when your child is most likely to want to talk, such as at bedtime.
-You might start by asking your child what he or she already knows about the tragedy.
-What has your child heard in school or seen on TV?
-Ask your child what questions or concerns he or she might have.
+Take time to think about what you want to say.
+If possible, choose a time when your child is most likely to want to talk, such as before dinner.
+Ask your child what he or she already knows about the tragedy — and what questions or concerns he or she might have.
 Let your child's answers guide your discussion.

 Listen closely to your child for misinformation, misconceptions and underlying fears.
-Take time to provide accurate information.
+Provide accurate information.
 Share your own thoughts and remind your child that you're there for him or her.
-Also, be sure to explain to your child that the event isn't his or her fault.
+Reassure your child that what happened isn't his or her fault.

-Your child's age will play a major role in how he or she processes information about a tragedy.
+Your child's age will affect how he or she processes information about a tragedy.
 Consider these tips:

 - Preschool children.
 Get down to your child's eye level.
 Speak in a calm and gentle voice using words your child understands.
 Explain what happened and how it might affect your child.
 For example, after a severe storm you might say that a tree fell on electrical wires and now the lights don't work.
-Share steps that are being taken to keep your child safe.
-Give your child plenty of hugs.
+Share steps that are being taken to keep your child safe and give hugs.

 - Upper middle school and high school children.
 Older children will want more information about the tragedy and recovery efforts.
 They're more likely to have strong opinions about the causes, as well as suggestions about how to prevent future tragedies and a desire to help those affected.